xx255q/FMD2v2/.github/ISSUE_TEMPLATE/website-module-report.md

 Add any other context about the problem here.

 **Log**
 Attach your log file containing the issue if available.
+Also attach the page source if you can.
+It will help us solve the issue faster.
+You can get the page source by opening the particular chapter you're unable to download from your browser with right-click > view page source.